GT4SD/gt4sd-core/README.md

 - python>=3.7,<3.8
 - pip>=19.1,<20.3

-We are actively working on relaxing these, so stay tuned or help us with his by [contributing](./CONTRIBUTING.md) to the project.
+We are actively working on relaxing these, so stay tuned or help us with this by [contributing](./CONTRIBUTING.md) to the project.

 ### pip